AXP-OS/packages_apps_LoveLaceAV/README.md

 - [GitHub](https://github.com/MaintainTeam/HypatiaDatabases/)
   - to use in app & see generation reports: https://maintainteam.github.io/HypatiaDatabases/

-Database updates each day about 01 AM - 03 AM in both provider to `unsigned` branch.
-Then signs by self-hosted CI and push to `gh-pages`/`pages` branch about 06 AM.
+Database updates occurs in per 2 day about at 01 AM - 03 AM in both provider to `unsigned` branch.
+Then signing process made by self-hosted CI and push to `gh-pages`/`pages` branch about 06 AM.
 Each provider will generate static web-server from these branches.
+(UTC)

 Technical Details
 ------------------